majafilipsson/fake-news/README.md

 <!-- TODO:

+    Questions to be ckecked with supervisor:

-        -naming conventions: should I call an item in an array name-name or nameName ? for consistency...
+        -naming conventions: should I call an item in an array name-name or nameName ? for consistency... (see 'pblsh-date' in $articles array)

-        -authors array: Should I include the ID to be displaye don the webpage?
+        -authors array: Should I include the ID to be displayed on the webpage?
                         Is there a way of creating an ID and fetching the author name by checking for matching ID between the two arrays?

-        -create array for articles

-        -create 'function'/feature/way of ordering news items chronologically -create content files and fill with text -create image folder for images
-        -figure out how to 'style' content which is stored in txt files
+        -make sure my .editorconfig and readme-files are approved

         -->